 David Quammen

 I hated that this book ended.
 While the title sounds weighty, the book is wide-ranging in its coverage and descriptions, a mix of science reporting tied in with personal anecdotes.
 Island habitats are vulnerable, and in today's world ecosystems like Yellowstone, the Serengetti, and the Amazon rainforest are indeed 'islands' as they are now isolated and not part of a contiguous wild system.
 You'll learn a lot from this book!
+This book has been one of my all-time favorites, a view I share with many nature lovers and biologists.
+A must read!

 The Ancestor's Tale